Tailwind CSS Line Clamp

 Maintain Design Consistency

 Keeping line clamp styles consistent across similar components, such as cards, tooltips, or list items, maintains a polished and predictable design.
 Inconsistent application may result in some sections appearing visually disconnected from the rest of the interface.
-To enforce consistency, define a standardized set of line-clamp-*
+To enforce consistency, define a standardized set of line-clamp-* values in your design system and ensure they are applied to components with similar roles.

 Complement line clamp with font size, line height and letter spacing utilities to define how truncated text appears.
 This helps in retaining readability and uniformity, allowing for a more structured presentation of clamped content.